RenaudWasTaken/runtime-spec/config.md

 The pre-start hooks MUST be called after the [`start`](runtime.md#start) operation is called but [before the user-specified program command is executed](runtime.md#lifecycle).
 On Linux, for example, they are called after the container namespaces are created, so they provide an opportunity to customize the container (e.g. the network namespace could be specified in this hook).

+Note: Prestart hooks were deprecated in favor of mount and start hooks, which have a clearer definition.
+Additionally note that `runc` incorrectly implemented the prestart hooks, users should be warry of relying on a particular behavior.

+### <a name="configHooksMount" />Mount Hooks

+The mount hooks MUST be called as part of the create operation at a time that would allow the hook to execute operations both inside and outside the container.
+For example, on Linux this would happen before the `pivot_root` operation is executed but after the mount namespace was created and setup.

+For runtimes that implement the deprecated pre-start hooks as mount hooks, mount hooks MUST be called after the prestart hooks.

+### <a name="configHooksStart" />Start Hooks

+The start hooks MUST be called [before the user-specified process is executed](runtime.md#lifecycle) as part of the [`start`](runtime.md#start) operation.
+This hook can be used to execute some operations in the container, for example running the ldconfig binary on linux before the container process is spawned.

 ### <a name="configHooksPoststart" />Poststart